Viyyalavari Kayyalu

-Viyyalavari Kayyalu is a 2007 Indian Telugu-language romantic comedy family drama film film directed by E. Satti Babu and starring Uday Kiran and Neha Jhulka.
+Viyyalavari Kayyalu is a 2007 Indian Telugu-language romantic comedy family drama film directed by E. Satti Babu and starring Uday Kiran and Neha Jhulka.
 L. Sreedhar, produced it under their banner Larsco Entertainments of Ramalakshmi Creations.
 It was released on 1 November 2007.

 Plot

 Vamshi (Uday Kiran) is a hair stylist who falls in love with Nandini (Neha Jhulka), sister of Bhoopathi Rayudu (Srihari), a good hearted factionist.
 Vamshi and Nandini decides to get married only with the consent of their elders.
 So Vamshi comes to Juturu, a village in Rayalaseema to convince Bhoopati Rayudu of his love with the latter's sister.
 Initially Bhoopati doesn't like Vamshi and everyone laughs at Vamshi when he says that he is a hair stylist in city.
 But the pair believes that true love never runs away but stands brave even after initially being rejected.
 Bhoopati values the word given by any of his family members and stands by it.
 The second half shows the "Kayyalu" (light hearted quarrels) between the elders of the two sides.
 Vengal Reddy (Jaya Prakash) tries to become the MLA by violence and thinks of Bhoopati but in vain.
 Even after Vamshi convinces Bhoopati, he is worried on how to convince his parents.
 Uday is son of a Justice (Sayaji Shinde), a person who believes that one should not go beyond the law and hate corrupted ones.
 How the pair and Bhoopati convinces the Justice forms the rest of the plot.